Yourabhay15/LeetcodeAI/README.md

   - Waits for button states and processes real-time submission verdicts (`Accepted` / `Runtime Error` etc.).
 - **📊 Real-time Web Dashboard**: Includes a built-in Node.js HTTP server.
 The UI streams terminal execution logs dynamically using **Server-Sent Events (SSE)**.
 You can start/stop the execution and configure runtime settings directly from `http://localhost:3000`.
 - **📂 Bulk Solution Scraper**: Scrapes and formats previously accepted solutions from your LeetCode history and saves them to a clean folder structure.
-- **📸 visual Debugging & Safety**: Supports resumption from crash states (uses local JSON databases to keep track of completed questions).
+- **📸 Visual Debugging & Safety**: Supports resumption from crash states (uses local JSON databases to keep track of completed questions).
 If a submission fails, it captures a screenshot (`error_[problem-slug].png`) to help debug UI or logical mismatch issues.

 ---